jnaidu/Identity/Unsuspend_a_Package_from_a_User.md

 ![](upu-4.png)
 5. Under the **service package status** section, click the **Unsuspend Service Package** button.
 ![](upu-5.png)
-6. Enter the unsuspension reason and click Continue.
+6. Enter the unsuspension reason and click the **Continue** button.